bgoodr/bgoodrs-CMake-Examples/README.markdown

 UNIX shared library deployment is shown in this example.)

 Notice I am using the word "deploy" here instead of the word "install".
-By "deploy", Here, "deploy" means copying all files into some self-contained and relocatable directory as explained above.
+Here, "deploy" means copying all files into some self-contained and relocatable directory as explained above.
 It also means rebuilding them if they are out of date w.r.t. their sources and dependent libraries.
 Also, the builtin CMake "install" command seems to have limitations as of CMake version 2.8.1 such as being difficult to tie them to code or library generation targets (i.e., to `add_custom_command` or `add_custom_target`).

 This example is similar to the Optional Targets example earlier, but the `fancy_lib` is now a shared library.
 Here, the `app13_exe`